State-Separable Proofs for the Curious Cryptographer

 The CDH Problem

-When trying to break this scheme, you see the public key $A = a \cdot G$, and the ephemeral key ${B = b \cdot G}$.
-If you could derive $ab \cdot G$ from these values, you would be able to decrypt ciphertexts.
-The problem of deriving $ab \cdot G$ from $A$ and $B$ is referred to as the Computational Diffie-Hellman (CDH) problem.
+When trying to break this scheme, you see the public key A=aGA = a \cdot G, and the ephemeral key B=bG{B = b \cdot G}.
+If you could derive abGab \cdot G from these values, you would be able to decrypt ciphertexts.
+The problem of deriving abGab \cdot G from AA and BB is referred to as the Computational Diffie-Hellman (CDH) problem.

-In traditional game-based security, the way you’d model the security of the CDH problem is with a simple game, wherein an adversary tries to guess $ab \cdot G$ from $A$ and $B$:
+In traditional game-based security, the way you’d model the security of the CDH problem is with a simple game, wherein an adversary tries to guess abGab \cdot G from AA and BB:

 For this to be useful in a state-separable proof setting, we’d need to make this into a pair of games, modelling a “real vs ideal” situation.
 It’s not immediately clear how to do that.